OnsenUI/onsen.io/README.md

 Post's main content.
 ```

-**Publish the blog post**
+### Publish the blog post

 In order to see your blog post published, you need to create a pull request at https://github.com/OnsenUI/onsen.io by referring the master branch.
+If you have never made a pull request before, take a look at [this guide](https://help.github.com/articles/using-pull-requests/).

 We will review it as soon as possible and publish it if the guidelines have been correctly followed and the quality of the post is satisfying.
 Otherwise, we may ask you to edit it and improve the overall content quality and layout.

 Getting support
 ---------------